 Reopening date: Borders reopened to tourism on July 12.
 It's unclear, however, when commercial flights from the United States will resume.
 On July 13, Minister of Tourism Kerrie Symmonds said that might not happen "until early September."
 Air Canada is currently flying to Barbados.

 Entry requirements/restrictions: Visitors from high-risk countries (with more than 10,000 new cases in the prior seven days) are asked to take a Covid-19 test 72 hours prior to departure.
 Those from low-risk countries will have up to one week to take tests before departure for Barbados.

 For more information: Visit the website of the island's Government Information Service.

 Reopening date: All airports in the island chain are closed to nonessential international traffic until September 1, according to the government website.
-But on May 19, Premier Alden McLaughlin told reporters that the prospect of reopening borders in early September "is not looking good" based on "what I and everybody else is seeing in the United States."

 Entry requirements/restrictions: No detailed tourism plan has been released yet.